FlowFuse/website/src/handbook/sales/meetings/poc.md

 ### Self-hosted trial

 If a self-hosted trial is desired, you need to generate a license key.
 See below.

+Every self-hosted POC call should have an engineer present.

 ### Generating a license